Alexis Vega (Mexican footballer): Senior

 Vega made his senior national team debut on 26 March 2019, under Gerardo Martino in a friendly against Paraguay, as a 78th-minute substitute for Javier Hernández.

 In May 2019, Vega was included in the provisional 2019 CONCACAF Gold Cup roster and was subsequently included in the final list.
 In the first group stage match against Cuba, he would score his first goal with the national team in a 7–0 thrashing.
 Mexico would go on to win the tournament.

 In November 2022, he was included in the 26-man roster for that year's edition of the World Cup.

 In June 2025, Vega was included in Mexico's roster for the Gold Cup.
 In the quarter-finals match against Saudi Arabia, he would score the first goal of the match in an eventual 2–0 victory.

+Vega was named in the 26-man squad for the 2026 FIFA World Cup, hosted on home soil.